vipinyadav610/gartner-click-assignment/README.md

 #### Dependencies

 - `fs`: "^0.0.1-security"

-  fs used create and store information inside file
+  fs used to create and store information inside file.

 ## Run the project locally